Director of Bioinformatics, Centre for Transaltional Bioinformatics

 Exome and Whole Genome Re-sequencing: NGS pipeline development, Re-sequencing studies, causal variant identification and functional analysis.

-Transcriptomic analysis: RNA-seq based transcriptomic analysis for biomarker identification and stratification of medicine response in Rheumatoid Arthritis (small RNA and mRNA).
+Multi-Omics and Stratified Medicine: RNA-seq based transcriptomic analysis, proteomics and epigenomics for biomarker identification and stratification of medicine response in Inflammatory diseases.

 Clinical Informatics: Development of Clinical datamarts to support translational research and stratified medicine.
-Currently developing IDBS inforsense and TranSMART based systems.
+Currently developing i2b2 and TranSMART based systems.

 Members of the Group